toastedcrumpets/stator/README.md

 - [sympy](https://www.sympy.org/): The full-featured CAS for python, but also quite slow.
 - [symengine](https://symengine.org/index.html): Just like
   stator.
 It's actually a C++ CAS engine with python wrappers.

+For the interval arithmetic
+- [Kodiak](https://github.com/nasa/Kodiak) This is a full library for interval arithmatic solving.
+- [Julia](https://github.com/JuliaIntervals/IntervalArithmetic.jl) A brilliant implementation of interval solving.